Chair of Career Studies

 As chair of career studies at Curtis, Ms. Javian has created a dynamic social entrepreneurship curriculum that develops the entrepreneurial and advocacy skills that 21st-century musicians need.
 Her project-based classes help students create community partnerships that sustain both artistic and social value.
 Her students have gone on to start their own educational programs, innovative ensembles, and music festivals around the world.

-Ms. Javian curates a critically acclaimed concert series for LiveConnections, featuring boundary-crossing collaborations and emphasizing newly commissioned music that blends styles and cultures.
+For a decade, Ms. Javian curated a critically acclaimed concert series for LiveConnections at World Cafe Live, featuring boundary-crossing collaborations and emphasizing newly commissioned music blending styles and cultures.
 She has also curated performances for Intercultural Journeys, an organization that promotes peace and cultural dialogue through music; and works with Curtis students to create concerts for families and new audiences through innovative partnerships with arts organizations across Philadelphia.

 Ms. Javian is frequently asked to speak about social entrepreneurship and community-based work, and has contributed to several books on these subjects.
-She has presented at numerous universities and conservatories; has consulted with organizations such as the Philadelphia Orchestra, the New World Symphony, the Atlanta Symphony Orchestra, and the Savannah Music Festival; and has led workshops for El Sistema programs across the U.S. Ms. Javian currently serves on the boards of two music education nonprofits, Project 440 and the VCM Foundation USA.
+She has presented at numerous universities and conservatories; has consulted with organizations such as the Philadelphia Orchestra, the New World Symphony, the Atlanta Symphony Orchestra, and the Savannah Music Festival; and has led workshops for programs across the U.S., Europe, and Asia.
+Ms. Javian currently serves on the boards of two music education nonprofits, Project 440 and the VOCES8 Foundation in the U.S.